LutfiBK25/Ci-CD-Project/README.md

 ### Pushing helm charts to private repo (nexus reg)
 - in nexus; create a helm (hosted) repository and keep everything in default settings
 - create stage in Jenkinsfile

+### adding deploy helm charts to k8s cluster stage
+- copy config from .kube in master node
+- install k8s plugin
+- in manage jenkins go to Manage Nodes and Clouds and through cloud add and kubernetes and add credential through file and copy config file in .kube in master node and upload it
+- creating jenkins stage use kubeconfig syntax to handle the connection

 ## Errors
 ### Calico Nodes were not in ready state
 - Solution: open BGP port TCP 179